slice/havoc/README.md

 beautiful and easy-to-understand way.

-havoc and friends are intended to be useful tools to client modders and curious onlookers alike.
+havoc and friends are intended to be useful tools to client modders and curious onlookers alike, and is especially designed to cater to people who would benefit from an easier time inspecting the client's code.
 User friendliness and experience is an overall priority.

+**These projects are currently a heavy work-in-progress** and aren't ready for general consumption just yet.
+They'll become minimum viable products eventually, but will likely require maintenence indefinitely due to the nature of the project.

 [rust]: https://www.rust-lang.org
 [watchdog]: /crates/watchdog